covjson/specification/cbor.md

 `application/prs.coverage+cbor`

 A software may only claim support for reading a CoverageJSON document encoded in CBOR if it can interpret the [typed array tags of CBOR](https://tools.ietf.org/html/draft-jroatch-cbor-tags-03).

+## README..

+## How can JSON be efficient?

+Contrarily to its name, CoverageJSON has two serialization forms: JSON and [CBOR](http://cbor.io), each with its own file extension and content type.
+The latter is a binary format based on the JSON data model (and allowing some extensions like packed arrays).
+Within CoverageJSON, CBOR provides improved space and parsing efficiency for bigger coverages.
+Supporting the JSON format as well allows for easy prototyping, debugging, and understanding of the format.